CommodoreOS/PCUAE/README.md

 And Whatever you do DO NOT TAKE OUT THE PCUAE USE DRIVE OUT WHEN ITS RUNNING, Its runs PCUAE from the drive so it will make it crash and can mess the drive up if you do.

-New site finally here... https://projectcarouselusb.eu I changed my mind about having a site, it needs one, downloads are availble there too and other goodies.. :) you have to register on the site to download files and have access to the site.
+New site finally here... https://projectcarouselusb.eu

+I changed my mind about having a site, it needs one, downloads are availble there too and other goodies.. :) you have to register on the site to download files and have access to the site, if you use the PCUAE site then you will not need to use the PCUAE Menu.

 Windown might show the exe files has having a virus but its a false positive, antiviuses allways says it has the same virus(Trojan:Script/Wacatac.H!ml) when it don't have one, it because it can see scripts in it and its getting confused, if it looked properly it would see the scripts are for Linux only not Windows.